 3. Enable the Cloud Storage Service

-Search for ‘Cloud Storage Service’ on the list of services:
+Scroll down and search for ‘Cloud Storage Google’ on the list of services:

 4. Set up a product name and email address

-Now go to ‘Credentials’ in the left sidebar.
-This will take you to the Credentials settings for the project.
-First, you will need to enter some details in the ‘OAuth consent screen’ settings (accessible through the top tabs):
+First, you will need to enter some details in the ‘OAuth consent screen’ settings::

 Specifically, you will need to enter a product name and an select an email address.
 If you see errors later about missing an application name or empty email address, then this is the relevant step.
 These details are shown back to you in step 7 (below) – Google do not use them for anything else.